-- 4.14 Working with colleagues in Licensing, over the past 12months we have secured the agreement of Licensing Committee that all taxi drivers in Walsall will undertake training on a range of safeguarding issues including dementia and sign of sexual exploitation.
-In this way we seek to enable the drivers to be the 'eyes and ears' across the community and support the identification of locations of concern.
-The training for the existing licensed hackney carriage and private hire drivers which will take place over 18months and will be completed by June 2018.
-New applicant to become drivers will undertake this training as part of their mandatory per license training. - 4.15 Training remains a strength across the partnership with 94% of attendees reporting that their knowledge and skill set had improved as a result of their attendance.
+- 4.15 Members of Scrutiny will be aware from previous discussions of the decision taken by Licensing Committee that all taxi drivers in Walsall will undertake training on a range of safeguarding issues including signs and response to possible sexual exploitation.
+The programme will commence on 9 February and will enable drivers to help be the 'eyes and ears' across our community and further support the identification of any locations of concern. - 4.16 Training remains a strength across the partnership with 94% of attendees reporting that their knowledge and skill set had improved as a result of their attendance.
 All agencies in Walsall have promoted attendance and in the year 2015/16 the take up was as follows: - Education staff 35% - Social care staff (adult workers; children's workers, including residential staff) 44% - Health care staff 21%